Xavier-BingYi/interview_2025/TOEIC/TOEIC_全.md

    (C) Friday at 3:00 PM
    (D) Monday at 2:00 PM

+   → (B) **Friday at 2:00 PM**
+   ✉️ 郵件中明確提到：「scheduled for this Friday at 2:00 PM in Conference Room B」

 2. What will be discussed in the meeting?
    (A) Budget and salaries
    (B) Team training plans
    (C) Current projects and next month’s goals
    (D) Marketing strategies only

+   → (C) **Current projects and next month’s goals**
+   ✉️ 郵件說明：「We will review our current projects and discuss next month’s goals」

 3. What should employees bring to the meeting?
    (A) Marketing reports